Photo: Dino Corti

 Virtuosity, Expression, and Story: Axis Dance Company’s National Tour

-by Megan Wilson Stern
+Megan Stern

 AXIS Dance Company, based in Oakland, California, is one of the world’s most acclaimed mixed-ability dance companies, utilizing dancers with and without disabilities in works by renowned international choreographers.
 The unique abilities of each dancer are integrated into an ensemble that models an alternative to the status quo where access to dance training and performance is usually limited to typically abled bodies.
 Their differences provide texture and interest rather than being addressed specifically in the work as disabilities.
 They are currently on a national tour with three works that showcase the virtuosity and versatility of the company.
 I saw them recently at Dance Place in Washington D.C.